essyp/Api-Assessment/README.md

 - "/api/external-books" to fetch data from external api "https://www.anapioficeandfire.com/api/books" .
 The request is "GET"
 - "/api/external-books" to fetch single data from external api "https://www.anapioficeandfire.com/api/books?name=A Game of Thrones" .
 The request is "GET"

+There is also an attached sql file that you can use to populate the database.